The Healthy Blueberry Muffin Recipe this Nutritionist Swears By

 You can also serve them as a better-for-you dessert.
 Crumble one or two muffins over a scoop of plant-based vanilla ice cream.

 Or drizzle them with warmed-up almond butter seasoned with cinnamon or melted dark chocolate garnished with shredded coconut.
+Check out these other healthy muffin recipes to switch up the flavor too.

 Courtesy Cynthia Sass, MPH, RD